kevL/yata/ReadMe.txt

 font3=     a .NET string that represents a desired font for the PropertyPanel
            (see notes at font2)
 pathall=   a path without quotes to a valid directory to grope for 2da info
-           for Crafting.2da or Spells.2da
-pathall=   another path for Crafting or Spells info pathall=   etc. (the first pathall has lowest priority and any info found will
-           be replaced by any info found in subsequent pathall directories;
+           for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths) pathall=   another path for Crafting and Spells info pathall=   etc. (the first pathall has lowest priority and any info found will be replaced by any info found in subsequent pathall directories;
            there can be as many or as few pathall directories as you like)